webarkit/ARnft/README.md

 You can try also a live example with React at this link: [kalwalt.github.io/ARnft-ES6-react/](https://kalwalt.github.io/ARnft-ES6-react/)

+## Documentation
+You can build the docs with this command:
+`yarn docs`
+Then run a live server and go to the docs folder.

 ## Features

 - **NFT** (**N**atural **F**eature **T**racking) Markers, read my article: [NFT natural feature tracking with jsartoolkit5](https://www.kalwaltart.com/blog/2020/01/21/nft-natural-feature-tracking-with-jsartoolkit5/)